willfinnegan1/stock-analysis/README.md

  #### Refactoring
 the initial analysis was performed by creating an array of the 12 tickers (figure 3), and then using a loop to identify 3 variables for each ticker: 1) Volume 2) Starting Price 3) ending price (Loop code - see code in figure 4).
 I found this to be a simple way to pull the necessary data to provide % Return, and volume data to Steve to help inform his decision.

 While the first pass got the job done, the coding was not the most efficient.
 To improve efficiency, i refactored the code.
 By setting ticker index variable = 0, and declaring Volume, Starting Price, & Ending Price each as a variable, the operator is able to use a for loop (figure 5) to comb through the data, and identify starting and ending prices. ending price determined when the following ticker does not match.
+By Refactoring we decreased the time required to run the macro (see figure 6).
+The new refactored code decreased run time by 76% and 82% for 2017 and 2018 respectively.

  ## Summary
- Summary: In a summary statement, address the following questions.
+ In summary, through refactoring the time required to run the macro was drastically reduced.
+In general, improving efficiency and speed is a good thing and a positve outcome.
+This is true as long as the process is still repeatable and interpretable.
+In this case, the benefit is negligible as each run took less than one second and Steven is only looking at two years of data.
-What are the advantages or disadvantages of refactoring code?
+ If this analysis were being done for a larger data set, on a larger set of historical data, perhaps for a securities trading firm, the benefit of refactoring would be great.
+When you apply efficiency gains to millions of transactions, the benefit is much more tangible.
-How do these pros and cons apply to refactoring the original VBA script?
+The refactoring excercise did improve efficiency, but will likely be unnoticed by the end user, Steve.

 ### Figure 1: